 There is a strong emphasis on practical learning on this course, with 50% of your time spent on work placements.
 Our simulation suites replicate a range of clinical and community environments and allow you to practice various skills in a safe and controlled setting.
+You can view information on our facilities and take a 360 tour of our simulation suites here.
 Your placements will see you work in a number of locations and environments, from NHS hospitals to care homes, private hospitals and within community nursing teams.

 The BSc (Hons) Adult Nursing course is part of the Faculty of Health and Social Sciences' Nursing Framework, which also covers the BSc (Hons) Children and Young People’s Nursing and BSc (Hons) Mental Health Nursing courses.
 Within the first year, some units are common to all courses in the Nursing Framework and you will have shared lectures.
 We strongly believe in interprofessional education and throughout your course you'll take part in shared workshops, lectures and learning events with other students on health-related courses.

 On this course you will usually be taught by a range of staff with relevant expertise and knowledge appropriate to the content of the unit.
 This will include senior academic staff, qualified professional practitioners, demonstrators and technicians.
 You will also benefit from regular guest lectures from industry.

 Fundamental Communication Skills: Good personal and interpersonal communication skills are central to collaborating and the resulting quality of care.
 You’ll develop effective communication skills that promote the value of diversity.